kaffonso/calculadora-ios/README.md

 # calculadora-ios
-Calculadora IOS on XCode, not totally worling yet
+Calculadora IOS on XCode, not totally working yet